edmondop/uefa-cl/README.md

 How about modeling UEFA Champions League with Temporal?
 Ok, we won't have time to model all aspects of the competition, so that's what we are going to do.

 - in [Chapter 1](./chapter1) we are going to look at create the competition workflow and understand the basics of Temporal
-- in [Chapter 2](./chapter2) we are going to start modeling the structure of the competition, including its different phases
+- in [Chapter 2](./chapter2) we are going to start modeling the structure of the competition
-- in [Chapter 3](./chapter3) we are going to support retrieving the current status
+- in [Chapter 3](./chapter3) we are going to get an end to end version working
-- in [Chapter 4](./chapter4) we are going to look at modifying the competition to support future editions.
+- in [Chapter 4](./chapter4) we are going to look at how to bribe a referee and how to satisfy an impatient supporter
-- in [Chapter 5](./chapter5) we are going try to list all victories of FC Internazionale

 Even if you are already familiar with Temporal, I'll recommend you jump to Chapter 1.
 It's [Chapter 1](./chapter1/README.md) contains useful information to follow along with the various chapters, so don't skip the readme even if you skip the chapter!